jessicarush/html-notes/HTML_elements.md

 Shown in the browser tab & search results.
 Should be unique for every page on the site.

 #### `<meta>`
-The `<meta>` tag provides metadata about the HTML document.
+The `<meta>` element provides metadata about the HTML document.
 Metadata will not be displayed on the page, but will be machine parseable.

 #### `<link>`
 For linking CSS and other resources.
 The `rel` attribute indicates the type of resource.